ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 Repeating the measurement after locking down CPU cores to 600 MHz ends up with 328 Mbits/sec incoming (maxing out one CPU core) and 305 Mbits/sec outgoing (CPU utilization less than 15%).
 I did not manage to move USB interrupts away from `cpu0` so if you plan on running the Zero 2 with GbE you might want to look into `cgroups` and/or `taskset` moving your application processes to `cpu1`-`cpu3` to not interfere with IRQ processing on the first ARM core.

 Speaking about USB... we've already talked about using the OTG port in USB gadget mode as 'network adapter' directly connecting the RPi to a computer's USB port.
 While this is nice for initial setup this can also be normal mode of operation.
-Testing this for performance ends up with ok-ish throughput numbers:
+Testing this for performance on my MacBook ends up with ok-ish throughput numbers:

   * Incoming: 220 Mbits/sec utilising `cpu0` at 15%-20% (at 1000 MHz)
   * Outgoing: 155 MBits/sec with a CPU utilization less than 5% (at 1000 MHz)

-Sorry, no consumption numbers for this mode available (yet) since I can not measure the power provided by my MacBook's USB ports.
+Sorry, no consumption numbers for this mode available (yet) since I can not measure the power provided by my Mac's USB ports.
 2nd test against a Linux machine (RPi 4) showed different throughput numbers:

   * Incoming: 185 Mbits/sec utilising `cpu0` at 15%-20% (at 1000 MHz)
   * Outgoing: 260 MBits/sec with a CPU utilization at ~5% (at 1000 MHz)

-(when locking Zero's cores to 600 MHz throughput in TX direction dropped from 260 Mbits/sec to 208 while RX remained the same)
+(when locking Zero's cores to 600 MHz the throughput in TX direction dropped from 260 Mbits/sec to 208 while RX remained the same)

 So obviously driver support at the other end of the USB cable matters but at least 150 Mbit/sec should always be possible with Zero 2 regardless of the OS connected to and its own CPU clockspeeds.

 Since RPi 4 powered the Zero in this setup I also recorded total consumption of both in idle and while performing the iperf3 tasks (15 minutes in each direction).
-Difference between idle and saturated network link was slightly less tha n 1000mW and I assume that majority of this consumption difference happened at the Zero's side.
+Difference between idle and saturated network link was slightly less than 1000mW and I assume that majority of this consumption difference happened at the Zero's side.
 RPi 4 has an awful high basic consumption but the A72 cores made in a newer process are way more efficient than the A53 on the Zero.
 At least the exercise demonstrates that USB gadget mode can result in ok-ish throughput numbers at a significantly lower consumption compared to USB attached Gigabit Ethernet.

 ## Camera